sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 > [!WARNING]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

+The BitLocker configuration service provider (CSP) is used by the enterprise to manage encryption of PCs and devices.

+> [!Notes]
+> Settings are only read at the time encryption is started.
+Encryption is not restarted with settings changes.

 The following diagram shows the AppLocker configuration service provider in tree format.

 ![bitlocker csp](images/provisioning-csp-bitlocker.png)